Fire Escape Collapse

 Fire Escape Collapse, also known as Fire on Marlborough Street, is a monochrome photograph by Stanley Forman which received the Pulitzer Prize for Spot News Photography in 1976 and the title of World Press Photo of the Year.
 The photograph, which is part of a series, shows 19-year-old Diana Bryant and her two-year-old goddaughter Tiare Jones falling from the collapsed fire escape of a burning apartment building on Marlborough Street in Boston on July 22, 1975.
 The fire escape at the fifth floor collapsed as a turntable ladder on a fire truck was being extended to pick up the two at the height of approximately 50 ft.

-The photo was taken with a motorized camera and also shows falling potted plants.
+The photo was taken with a motorized camera and also shows falling potted plants, as well as pieces of the collapsed fire escape.
 Other photos of the series show Bryant and Jones waiting for a turntable ladder and the moment of the fire escape's collapse with both victims on it.
-Published originally in the Boston Herald American, the photo was published in more than a hundred newspapers and resulted in the adoption of new fire escape legislation in the United States.
+Published originally in the Boston Herald American, the photo was published in more than 100 newspapers and resulted in the adoption of new fire escape legislation in the United States.